Bacon and Goat Cheese Stuffed Sweet Pepper Poppers are an easy, warm appetizer recipe. Perfect for parties and get-togethers!

 - Place oven rack in center position then preheat broiler.
 Cover a baking sheet with foil then arrange sweet pepper halves on top.

-- In a medium-sized bowl stir together goat cheese, cream cheese, garlic and onion powders, salt and pepper until smooth.
+- In a medium-sized bowl stir together goat cheese, cream cheese, garlic powder, onion powder, salt and pepper until smooth.
 Add 3/4 of the bacon then stir to combine.
-Fill pepper halves to the top with the cheese mixture, smoothing with your finger or the back of a spoon.
+Fill pepper halves to the top with the cheese mixture, smoothing the tops with the back of a spoon.

 - Broil for 3-4 minutes watching very carefully to avoid burning then transfer poppers to a platter and sprinkle with remaining bacon.
 If cheese doesn't begin to brown within a minute or two, move rack up (you just don't want to overcook the pepper halves.)
 Serve with sweet chili sauce for dipping.